Degree & Year in the Program

 I feel passionately about empowering the next generation of future sociologists, both within and outside of the classroom.
 For instance, I have attended the 2017 and 2018 NUSS (Nebraska Undergraduate Sociology Symposium) conference as a graduate representative to help encourage budding sociologists.
 I am also currently serving as the NASGS (Nebraska Association of Sociology Graduate Students) Vice President.

 Nebraska is my home state, and I have enjoyed returning home to continue my studies.
-The UNL Sociology program is outstanding, both inside and outside of the classroom.
-I believe the key to UNL’s excellence is the high expectations it has of its students coupled with the ingrained support networks of faculty and fellow graduate students.
-I have also appreciated the holistic educational approach UNL provides: we are encouraged to collaborate within and outside our department, are given weekly opportunities to meet with sociologists across the United States, and we are given tools in which to succeed in both academic and non-academic contexts.
+The university's sociology program is outstanding, both inside and outside of the classroom.
+I believe the key to Nebraska's excellence is the high expectations it has of its students coupled with the ingrained support networks of faculty and fellow graduate students.
+I have also appreciated the holistic educational approach the university provides: we are encouraged to collaborate within and outside our department, are given weekly opportunities to meet with sociologists across the United States, and we are given tools in which to succeed in both academic and non-academic contexts.
 And the school spirit is contagious!
 Go Huskers!

 In my free time I enjoy volunteering with Launch Leadership (an educational nonprofit that works with middle school and high school students), reading for my book club, and finding new adventures that Lincoln has to offer – the most recent being axe-throwing and skydiving.